 There are no significant governance issues that affect the North West Region Waste Management Group Joint Committee.
 All areas of concern identified as part of the audit process have been actioned as outlined in the management response to the audit report.
 Risk management is embedded across all of the activities of the Joint Committee and is a continuous and evolving process, which is monitored closely by the Risk and Audit Committee and Internal Audit.
-A risk Register is in place for the activity of the North West Region Waste Management Group Joint Committee.
-This is regularly reviewed to ensure that risk is adequately managed.
+A Risk Register is in place for the Waste Infrastructure Project and a second Risk Register covers all other activity of the North West Region Waste Management Group Joint Committee.
+Risk is regularly reviewed to ensure that it is adequately managed.
 Risk Management reports are presented to the Joint Committee and Risk and Audit Committee.
 In common with all Councils in Northern Ireland, there is a continuing risk that the Councils of the Group would incur fines for non-achievement of Waste Management targets.
 However, the Councils of the Group are continuing to take all appropriate measures to address this risk and to demonstrate that the Councils are making 'Best Endeavours' both individually and in collaboration with the NWRWMG to secure adequate waste treatment infrastructure facilities.
+This includes the securing of short term interim contracts to deal with residual waste to ensure that the Councils of the Group meet their obligations under NILAS.
+The Joint Committee has made significant progress on the residual waste infrastructure procurement project and has secured a financial commitment of assistance from the NI Executive to enable its conclusion.
+The project was delayed due to the implications of a consultation on ROCs, however the issue has been resolved and this has enabled the Joint Committee to work towards finalising the award of preferred bidder status.
+The Joint Committee has been presented with a number of legal issues during the course of the financial year, some of which are ongoing.
+The Joint Committee has taken expert advice and has put in place measures to ensure that the matters are dealt with appropriately.

-External funding received through out the year is subject to independent audits from the relevant funders i.e. government departments.
+External funding received throughout the year is subject to independent audits from the relevant funders i.e. government departments.
+Work carried out by the Local Government Auditor during 2012/2013 is also used by the Joint Committee as an additional assurance mechanism.